heymanshudeepSingh/success_center/documents/readme.md

 # Django - CAE Workspace > Documents > readme.md

+Project documentation is being moved to internal "DevDocs" views, accessible by running the project in development mode.
+Any documentation here is potentially dated, and in the process of being moved.

+---

 ## Description
 This folder contains the main documentation for the project.
 If nothing else, make sure to read this document before starting work on the project.

 ## Other Documentation
 For information on getting started with this project, see `setup.md`.